openprovider/Openprovider-WHMCS-domains/README.md

 1. Download the module
 2. Upload `modules/registrars/openprovider` to `<WHMCS directory>/modules/registrars`
 3. [Optional] Upload `modules/addons/openprovider` to `<WHMCS directory>/modules/addons`
-4. Navigate to Setup -> Products/Services -> Domain Registrars and activate Openprovider.
+4. Navigate to **Setup > Products/Services > Domain Registrars** and activate Openprovider.
 Use `https://api.openprovider.eu` as the API url.
 DNS templates are loaded once valid login details are saved.
 Use the table below as a reference
 5. Click on Save
 6. Select the DNS template (if needed)

 ![alt text](http://pic001.filehostserver.eu/133632.png "Openprovider registrar configuration screen")

 7. Click on Save
-8. Navigate to Setup -> Products/Services -> Domain Pricing and select Openprovider as registrar for every TLD
+8. Navigate to **Setup > Products/Services > Domain Pricing** and select Openprovider as registrar for every TLD
 9. Install the Cron job: See below
 10. Add to `resources/domains/additionalfields.php` the following:
 ```